NateDimick/funholidaysapi/doc.md

 * suggest adding it under the issues for this project on github
 * create a pr and add it yourself
-  * prefereably, follow the procedure in the holiday_agg directory
+  * preferably, follow the procedure in the holiday_agg directory